AnyChart/docs.anychart.com/Basic_Charts/Stacked/Value/Vertical_Area_Chart.md

 ## Overview

-A Vertical Stacked Area Chart is a multi-series Area Chart that displays the trend of the value each series contributes over time or categories, which categories are placed among the vertical axis.
+A Vertical Stacked Area Chart is a multiple-series Area Chart that displays the trend of the value each series contributes over time or categories, which categories are placed among the vertical axis.

 The concept of stacking in AnyChart is described in this article: [Stacked (Overview)](../Overview).

 ## Quick Start

-To build a Vertical Stacked Area Chart, create a multi-series [Vertical Area Chart](../../Vertical/Area_Chart) and set the {api:anychart.scales.Linear#stackMode}stackMode(){api} method into **value**:
+To build a Vertical Stacked Area Chart, create a multiple-series [Vertical Area Chart](../../Vertical/Area_Chart) and set the {api:anychart.scales.Linear#stackMode}stackMode(){api} method into **value**:

 ```
 // create a chart